 As well as the above disbursements, if a legal advisor deals with the estate administration on behalf of an Executor or Administrator, legal fees will be incurred.

 Girlings’ fees in relation to estate administration are calculated on the basis of the time actually spent administering the estate in accordance with your instructions.
-The Private Client department’s current hourly rates (exclusive of VAT which is currently 20%) are as follows:
+The Private Client department’s current hourly rates (exclusive of VAT at the prevailing rate) are as follows:

 Partners and Consultants

 £160 - £230

 Every estate is different and varies by size and complexity.
 Our fees can be affected by the number and value of assets in the estate, whether there is a Will, and the number of beneficiaries.
 By way of an estimate, we usually find that our fees amount to approximately 3% of the gross value of the estate excluding VAT.
 The gross value of the estate is the total value of all assets within the estate before the deduction of any debts and liabilities.
 The following example is for illustrative purposes only and is not a guarantee of the fees that you will pay, which will be determined by your specific situation:

 Example: If an estate is worth £300,000, Girlings’ legal fees are likely to be in the region of £9,000 plus VAT.

 Where further fees arise during estate administration, we will advise you immediately.
 If any aspect of probate becomes disputed, additional fees will apply.

 The amount of time that is spent administering an estate depends on the assets and liabilities within the estate, the nature of any other matters that arise during estate administration and the extent of our instructions.